Package scores & pub points #

 To view packages you have liked, use the My pub.dev > My liked packages menu option.

 Popularity measures the number of apps that depend on a package over the past 60 days.
-We show this on a normalized scale from 100% (the most used package) to 0% (the least used package), but are investigating if we can provide absolute usage counts in a future version.
+We show this as a percentile from 100% (among the top 1% most used packages) to 0% (the least used package).
+We are investigating if we can provide absolute usage counts in a future version See this issue.

 Although this score is based on actual download counts, it compensates for automated tools such as continuous builds that fetch the package on each change request.